Minoxidil Side Effects: What to Know About This Hair Loss Ingredient

 While the precise role of androgens in women is not yet completely understood, as a woman, if you're noticing hair loss, it's important to tell your doctor to rule out the possibility of an androgen-secreting tumor or seek medical attention immediately if you notice anything out of the ordinary.
 Polycystic ovary syndrome, for instance, results in an excess of androgens, which can cause hair thinning in women.

 If you're experiencing hair loss or shedding, consider nixing the chemicals and side effects found in minoxidil products by opting for plant-powered products that encourage fuller, thicker hair naturally.

-For example, if you're experiencing stress-related hair loss or thinning hair, consider tapping into powerful phyto-actives paired with therapeutic, healing hemp oil via the GRO+ Advanced Stress Release Kit.
-This stress-busting kit includes these bestselling products:
+For example, if you're experiencing stress-related hair loss or thinning hair, consider tapping into powerful phyto-actives paired with therapeutic, healing hemp oil via best-selling products:

 - GRO+ Advanced Scalp Detoxifying Serum: Gently removes scalp buildup while calming scalp stress and eliminating harmful bacteria, which can interfere with healthy hair growth.

 - GRO+ Advanced Replenishing Shampoo: Cleans and purifies hair, while soothing scalp irritation and energizing hair follicles.